Viewing this page on your device?

 You can also give instructions one step at a time, or you can increase the concentration and memory demands by showing a few steps at a time that your child needs to follow in the correct sequence.

-For your convenience, I have used my affiliate links to show you these supplies on Amazon - I will receive a small commission if you purchase anything through these links, but you are under no obligation to do so :-)
+For your convenience, I have linked to similar products on Amazon - I may receive a small commission if you purchase something through these links, which helps support this site.
+However, you are under no obligation to purchase anything!

 If this page was helpful, please share it with your friends!